Do you know your cheeses?

 One of the great things about the wine industry is the love of good food which accompanies good wines.
 The cheese business is as fascinating as the wine business and not just in the fact that their products partner together in such delicious fashion.

-In the same way as wine, cheese is made from regional produce (in this case milk) where taste is partly due to the ‘terroir’ (French word with no real English translation, meaning the composition of the soil, rainfall, hours of sunshine and other climatic conditions) and partly due to the production process and ageing of the final product.
+In the same way as wine, cheese is made from regional produce (in this case milk) where taste is partly due to the ‘terroir’ (French word with no real English translation, meaning the composition of the soil, rainfall, hours of sunshine, generational knowledge and other climatic conditions) and partly due to the production process and ageing of the final product.

 So far, the ‘appellation’ of and rights to naming products (e.g. Champagne) which come from a unique named region, exist only in the wine industry, and not (yet) in the cheese business.
 So, a Camembert does not always come from Camembert and a Brie does not always come from Brie – except in France, bien sur.

 So who makes the best cheese in the world?